Specialist General Medical Council (GMC) Lawyers

 Need a Specialist GMC Solicitor?

-Should you require assistance with any matter before the GMC contact professional disciplinary lawyer, Ruth Peters, for an initial confidential consultation.
+Should you require assistance with any matter before the GMC please contact our specialist professional disciplinary team for an initial confidential discussion as to how Olliers can assist.